oscarsaleta/P4/binaries/README.md

     * p4\help: contents of **P4\help** folder,
     * p4\sum_tables: empty folder used by P4 to store some files.

 **Note (v3.3)**: the *sum_tables* directory is needed for P4 to work properly (it expects the directory to be there).
-However, git does not allow to commit an empty folder, and although this can be easily hacked, the 3.3 version of the file tree did not include this hack, so the folder is not present in the repository (**it is present** in the compressed files found in <a href="https://github.com/oscarsaleta/P4/releases">the release page</a>).
+However, git does not allow to commit an empty folder, and although this can be easily hacked, the 3.3 version of the file tree did not include this hack, so the folder is not present in the repository (**it is present** in the compressed files found in [the release page][latest_release]).
 Therefore, if you cloned the repository and plan to use the *binaries* directory to run P4, please create the *sum_tables* beforehand.

 ## Contributors